VenatioStudios/Web/README.md

 * AR mobile devices battery drain (ie. constantly looking through the AR lens will drain the battery very fast)

 As of late 2016 all work is on hold and the game is archived until better solutions to these and other technical challenges are worked out.
 Although upon another review of the issues in late 2018 things are making rapid progress with [ARCore](https://developers.google.com/ar/).

-Keep and eye on [RPG.global](http://rpg.global/) as that is project's current home.

 Prior Work, Interesting Developments, and References:
 * https://pdfs.semanticscholar.org/33ae/e3df888e781a4d040f8691dff02878a8fd6a.pdf